friendly/matlib/README.md

 These functions are mainly for tutorial purposes in teaching & learning matrix algebra ideas using R. In some cases, functions are provided for concepts or computations available elsewhere in R, but where the name is not obvious.
-In other cases, we provide cover functions to show or demonstrate an algorithm in more detailsometimes providing a `verbose =` argument to print the details of computations.
+In other cases, we provide cover functions to show or demonstrate an algorithm in more detail, sometimes providing a `verbose =` argument to print the details of computations.

 In addition, a collection of functions are provided for drawing vector diagrams in 2D and 3D, illustrating